 Messages supported on this interface may also include the MCPTT server providing the MCPTT client with information describing the mapping of transport resources to specific group calls.

-6.3.1.5.9 Proposed new subclause 7.5.2.6a Reference point MCPTT-5 (between the media distribution function and the 5GS)
+6.3.1.5.9 Proposed new subclause 7.5.2.6a Reference point MCPTT-5 (between the MCPTT server and the 5GS)

-The MCPTT-5 reference point, which exists between the media distribution function and the 5GS, is used, subject to the conditions below, by the media distribution function of the MCPTT server to obtain unicast bearers with appropriate QoS from the 5GS.
+The MCPTT-5 reference point, which exists between the MCPTT server and the 5GS, is used, subject to the conditions below, by the MCPTT server to obtain unicast bearers with appropriate QoS from the 5GS.
 It utilises the N5 interface of the 5GS according to 3GPP TS 23.501 [xx].

 MCPTT-5 is not used when the MCPTT service provider and the PLMN operator do not have an operational agreement for QoS control to be provided directly from the MCPTT service provider domain.